Cookie Consent

 • Improved customer satisfaction: A warranty can boost your confidence and satisfaction with your purchase.
 It shows that the seller stands behind their product and cares about your experience.

-• Leverage in negotiations: When discussing contract terms, a warranty clause gives you leverage.
+• Leverage in negotiations: When discussing contract terms, a warranty provision gives you leverage.
 You can negotiate for better protection and ensure your interests are considered.

-• Legal protection: Should a dispute arise, your warranty clause acts as a legal safeguard.
+• Legal protection: Should a dispute arise; it acts as a legal safeguard.
 You have grounds to enforce your rights and potentially seek compensation for any losses.

 Common misconceptions about warranties